Skip to main content

 What is your ministry?

-I am a chaplain at Karoli Gaspar Reformed University and a mission director for the synod office of the Reformed Church in Hungary.
+I am a chaplain at Karoli Gaspar Reformed University and the Mission Director for the Synod Office of the Reformed Church in Hungary.
 I teach basic Christianity to non-Christians, missions and apologetics to seminary students, and resiliency and the Langham method to pastors.
-The mission director position is new for me; it is a countrywide responsibility in the Reformed Church in Hungary.

 What is your leadership role or what were your past leadership roles?